89mpxf/FlexMusic/docs/HANDSHAKE.md

 Authentication required.
 ```
 The `Authentication required.` line indicates that the FmLTP interpreter has been restricted to what is known as **lockdown mode**.
 In this state, the server will only accept `AUTH`, `HELP`, and `QUIT` commands.

+_(note: more information regarding the status codes in this specific message can be found in sections 10x-12x [here](https://github.com/89mpxf/FlexMusic/blob/main/docs/STATUS_CODES.md#1xx-interpreter-startup--lockdown-mode-specific).)_

+## Authentication Phase
+At this point, we have addressed the first three points in the introduction.
+There is only one thing left to do, and that is ensuring the client is authenticated to run FmLTP commands/operatives.
+If the FlexMusic server that the client is connecting to has disabled authentication, as described in [previous section](../docs/HANDSHAKE.md#interpreter-ready-message), then you can skip this phase of the handshake entirely.

+Due to it's optionality by design, this phase will sometimes not be apart of the handshake at all.
+However, when authentication is required by the server, it should be handled before further commands/operatives are passed to the server.
+Hence, **it should still be treated as a part of the handshake.**